dem2k/archiso-alis-installer/README.md

 This project helps you create your own customized Arch Linux ISO with preconfigured files and scripts.

+> 💡 I used [alis](https://picodotdev.github.io/alis/) as the basis for automated Arch installation in this project.

 ## How to Build Your Custom Arch ISO

 ### 1. Clone or download this repository.